pnpm/pnpm/.changeset/hungry-seas-itch.md

 "@pnpm/resolve-dependencies": major
 ---

 Breaking changes to the API.
-New required option added: defaultUpdateDepth.
+New required options added: `defaultUpdateDepth` and `preferredVersions`.